-What is a Net Promoter Score?
+What is Net Promoter Score?

 Anyone who scores a 9 or 10 is considered a “promoter”, while all the unhappy people from 0 to 6 are “detractors”.
-The NPS is calculated by subtracting the number of detractors from the number of promoters and dividing by the total number of respondents.
-It sounds easy enough, but knowing the best way to use and act upon this information is a more challenging step.
+The NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.

-A key feature of the Gavagai Explorer is the functionality to analyse texts annotated with metadata.
-This allows you to tie your data analysis to the NPS metric, directly connecting your insights to the relevant customer NPS score.
+A key feature of our AI-driven text analysis software Explorer is the functionality to analyse texts annotated with metadata.
+This allows you to tie your text data analysis – the “why” – to a Net Promoter Score metric, directly connecting your insights to the relevant customer score.

 Get Started for Free